-- Water stored while building a dam is called a reservoir.
-This water can be used for various water-related activities
+- Water stored in a dam is called a reservoir.
+This water can be used for various water-related activities.

-While they come with a lot of benefits, dams negatively affect social, economic and environmental factors.
+While there are a lot of benefits, dams negatively affect social, economic and environmental factors.
 For instance:

 - Dams can displace local tribes without providing necessary compensation and shelter